The Songkran Water Festival

 I was lucky enough to experience the festival when I was a child.
 During the years of 1993 and 1994, when I was seven years old, I lived in Bangkok with my family, where my father was working at the time.
 My older sister, Kelly, was adopted from Bangkok and the Thai culture has been in my family ever since.

 One of my favorite memories of the time was participating in Songkran.
-My family and I piled into our car and drove around the neighbourhoods of Nonthaburi with our 1990s super-soakers trying to guard ourselves through the car windows while spraying water at those we passed.
+My family and I piled into our car and drove around the neighborhoods of Nonthaburi with our 1990s super-soakers trying to guard ourselves through the car windows while spraying water at those we passed.

 Despite our biggest efforts, we all got soaked.
 I even got a nice bowlful of chalky water in my face (chalk is sometimes added to represent the monks’ marking blessings).
 Upon returning home, we were all so dirty we ran and jumped into our pool, clothes on, to rinse off.